-Check that your dealer has forwarded the Hiniker delivery report form along with the plow identification number because it helps maintain maximum service and warranty benefits.
+Check that your dealer has forwarded to Hiniker company the delivery report form along with the plow identification number because it helps to maintain maximum service and warranty benefits.
 This does not put you on any mailing list, and information thereon is not available to others.

-Your plow's identification number plate is at location (1) in the following illustration.
+Your plow's identification number decal is at location (1) in the following illustration.